Stochastic quantization and holographic Wilsonian renormalization group of free massive fermion: Introduction

 \section{Introduction}

-AdS/CFT correspondence has provided much understanding on various strongly coupled field theories by employing classical gravity theories defined in asymptotically AdS spacetime.
-A certain gravitational theory's partition function in asymptotially AdS$_{d+1}$ spacetime is related to that of a conformal field theory(CFT) defined on $d$-dimensional flat spacetime with a certain deformation, and then the states and operators in the CFT correspond to the normalizable and the non-normalizable exitations in the gravitational theory respectively.\cite{4} For example, the scalar field theory in AdS$_{d+1}$ behaves
+AdS/CFT correspondence has provided much understanding on various strongly coupled field theories by employing classical gravity theories defined on asymptotic AdS spacetime.
+A partition function of a certain gravity theory on asymptotially AdS$_{d+1}$ spacetime is related to a partition function of a dual conformal field theory(CFT) defined on $d$-dimensional flat spacetime with a certain deformation.
+States and operators defined in the CFT correspond to normalizable and non-normalizable exitations in the gravitational theory respectively.\cite{4}, \cite{9} For example, the field of scalar field theory in AdS$_{d+1}$ behaves as follows,

-as the radial coordinate of AdS space `$r$' approaches its boundary i.e. $r\rightarrow0$, where $h_\pm=\frac{d}{4}\pm\frac{\sqrt{d^2+4m^2}}{4}$ and $m$ is the scalar field mass.
-Turnning on the non-normalizable mode of the field plays a role of turnning on an operator in the dual CFT and its coefficent $\phi_0$ corresponds to a source in the CFT generating functional.
-On the other hand, the normalizable mode of solution turns on a state and the coefficient, $\phi_1$ is related to one-point function in the dual CFT.
+when the radial coordinate of AdS space `$r$' approaches its boundary i.e. $r\rightarrow0$, where $h_\pm=\frac{d}{4}\pm\frac{\sqrt{d^2+4m^2}}{4}$ and $m$ is the mass of the scalar field.
+The first term of the scalar field is non-normalizable, because $ r^{h_{-}}$ diverges near the $r\rightarrow0$ boundary.
+Turnning on the non-normalizable mode plays a role of turnning on a dual operator on the boundary CFT and its coefficent $\phi_0$ corresponds to a source in the generating functional of the boundary CFT.
+On the contrary, the normalizable mode of the field is related to one state of the boundary CFT and the coefficient $\phi_1$ corresponds to a one-point function in the dual CFT.

-The relation about states and operators are not just well defiend on AdS boundary but at any finite $r=\epsilon$ hypersurface such a relation is hold.
-The dual CFT defined on the $r=\epsilon$ hypersurface is interpreted as that in an intermediate energy scale and an evolution of the CFT partition function along the $r$ direction is renormalization group of the dual CFT because the radial direction of the AdS space is related to an energy scale of the dual CFT.
-It is also understood by looking at the famous UV-IR relation.
-Once one compute a generating functional of the dual CFT by employing the dual gravity theory, then there are many divergent terms in it.
-The $r=0$ divergences are UV-divergence in the dual CFT, which are proportional to a positive power of $\frac{1}{\epsilon}$ whereas $r=\infty$ region is known to be IR region.
+The relation between the AdS theory and the boundary CFT is not only well defiend on the AdS boundary but also valid on any hypersurface defined on $r=\epsilon$.
+In more detail, an AdS theory defined with a certain $r=\epsilon$ cut-off is related to a dual CFT defined on the $r=\epsilon$ hyper surface and having a certain cut-off energy scale.
+In the AdS/CFT context, the AdS radial direction is related to the energy scale of the dual CFT, so the evolution of the AdS theory along the radial direction is connected to the Renormalization group flow of the dual CFT.

+The relation between the cut-off parameters of the two theories can be understood by looking at the famous UV-IR relation.
+The generating functional of the dual CFT gotten from AdS/CFT correspondence has many divergent elements when the AdS radial coordinate $r$ approaches to $0$ or $\infty$.
+The $r\rightarrow 0$ divergence is interpreted as the UV-divergence of the dual CFT which is proportional to a positive power of $\frac{1}{\epsilon}$ , and similarly, the $r\rightarrow \infty$ divergence is known to be related to the IR divergence of the dual CFT.